 - Examples of research "tools," if applicable (Include, when appropriate, questionnaires, surveys, interview questions, lists of collections or archives you intend to utilize, etc. and explain how these address the purpose of your research)

-- Verification of your ability to do the research (appointments for interviews, availability of needed equipment, contact with archivists to discuss accessibility of collections, etc.)
+- Verification of your ability to do the research/project (appointments for interviews, availability of needed equipment, contact with archivists to discuss accessibility of collections, etc.)

 - Equipment - (current price quote including S & H, explanation of equipment, what it is used for, and appropriate shipping and handling costs.
 Demonstrate that equipment is not otherwise available, integral to the research, too inaccessible to borrow and would enhance student academic pursuits beyond your project)